 We currently offer two elective courses exist for students to expand their knowledge and understanding of global healthcare concerns in pharmacy.
 Students are eligible to enroll in these courses during the P2 and P3 year.

-The Global Health Pharmacy micro-credential provides an opportunity for you to engage in a competency-based global health curriculum to achieve the status of “Global Citizen” as recognized by the Consortium of Universities for Global Health.
+The Global Health Pharmacy micro-credential provides an opportunity for students to engage in a competency-based global health curriculum to achieve the status of “Global Citizen” as recognized by the Consortium of Universities for Global Health.

 Our doctor of pharmacy (PharmD)/master of public health (MPH) degree is an opportunity to engage in important public health policy development and global health care research to improve patient outcomes.